HawkInsight

 What is the debt ratio??

-In general, the debt ratio is usually demarcated at 50 per cent, preferably no higher than 60 per cent.。Investors will want the lower the debt of the company they invest in, the better, because high debt ratios usually mean that the company pays a higher interest expense and is exposed to higher financial risk。
+In general, the debt ratio is usually demarcated at 50 per cent, preferably no higher than 60 per cent.。Investors will want the lower the debt of the company they invest in, the better, because high debt ratios usually mean that the company pays a higher interest expense and needs to take a higher financial risk.

 Debt Ratio Formula and Calculation